bmoshe/bootcamp-backend/README.md

 ```

 However, this will create every Task with the same name: 'My Task'.
 If we wanted to generate a random name
-everytime, we can use Faker:
+every time, we can use Faker:

 ```ruby
 factory :task do